Accredited Employer Member-in-Training Pilot Program

 - Employers develop their own EIT training program and apply to have it accredited by Engineers and Geoscientists BC.

-- Participating EITs are registered on the employer’s recommendation, and their applications are expedited through the low-risk pathway towards professional registration.
+- Participating EITs are registered on the employer’s recommendation, and their applications are expedited through the low-risk pathway towards professional registration, and

 - Accreditation is valid for three years and is renewable.